 Youth Tour is a once-in-a-lifetime, all-expenses-paid leadership travel opportunity for high school sophomores and juniors in MVEC’s service area.

 One student, whose parent or guardian is an MVEC member, will be selected to represent our cooperative in the National Rural Electric Cooperative Youth Tour, held each year in June.
 The 2019 trip is June 15-20, and the application process is now closed.

 More than 1,800 students from all across America take part in the Youth Tour experience each year.
 This unique trip gives young people the opportunity to watch history come alive, explore museums, memorials and monuments, make friendships that will last a lifetime, and be part of a group that has more than 50,000 alumni in every walk of life, including U.S. Senators and CEOs.

 MVEC’s winner will travel with approximately 40 Minnesota teens sponsored by other rural electric co-ops and be one of 1,800 national delegates.
 One MVEC alternate will be selected and will receive a $200 cash prize or attend the Youth Tour if the winner is unexpectedly unable.

-Sam Meeker was MVEC’s 2018 representative with Anna Holden the runner-up.
+- Sam Meeker of Green Isle was MVEC’s 2018 representative with Anna Holden the runner-up.
 Read about Sam’s experience in D.C.

 - Fly from Minneapolis-St. Paul International Airport to Reagan National Airport in Washington, D.C.